 Where to stay in Palermo, Sicily:

 We loved staying walking distance from the Old Town Palermo.
 We stayed in Hotel Politema.
 We appreciated the location (accessibility to the city, restaurants, and shops), cleanliness, and size of the family room.
 There was also a breakfast included in the room rate, which was not the most extensive, but it got the job done.

 Whether you stay at this hotel or another, I recommend staying walking distance to the city center as it made it simple to explore with the kids and take regular breaks (which we needed given the August heat we experienced).

 I did have one issue with the service, although it is not necessarily a deal breaker.
 I noticed that the staff is most likely not familiar with kids.
-Several times I was alone with my four-year-old and two-year-old and clearly seven-months-pregnant.
-Whether I was struggling to get the door open with the stroller or carrying the stroller up the stairs by the front desk, it never occurred to the staff to offer help on their own.
+Several times I turned into by myself with my 4-12 months-antique and two-yr-vintage and honestly seven-months-pregnant.
+Whether I turned into suffering to get the door open with the stroller or carrying the stroller up the steps by using the the front desk, it never befell to the personnel to provide help on their personal.
 After staying at so many places where the service is always so attentive when they see a mother struggling with a stroller/kids, this was surprising.

 What to do in Palermo, Sicily:

 Explore Old Town Palermo Streets, Restaurants, and Shops